 You have many possibilities to host your image files.
 It is only important that the images are publicly available and that the link leads directly to the image file.
 In the best case, a download of the file would also be initiated directly when you open the link in your browser.

 For example, you can host your pictures with Dropbox and share them with people outside Dropbox.
 Create a shared link so the app can access your file via the link.
 To open the file, no Dropbox account is needed. ("Shared links: Give users read-only access to your files")

 The created link looks like this, but has to be adjusted:

 You now have to force the file to be downloaded directly instead of just being displayed.
 You can do this by using

-dl=1 as the query parameter in your URL.
+dl=1 the query parameter in your URL.
 Example:

 Use "Get link", then use "People with existing access" to get the direct link to the file.

-Then, the url will be direct path to https://org.sharepoint.com/personal/user_org/folder/filename.ext?d=oiuqjaweorihjlkj
+Then, the URL will be a direct path to https://org.sharepoint.com/personal/user_org/folder/filename.ext?d=oiuqjaweorihjlkj

 Now, just remove everything after the ? and put in download=1 and magic happens.